LisaMoi12/assessment/README.md

 ## Step 1: Installation and Preparing Excel Files

 To analyze Excel spreadsheets, this code uses the pandas library (`import pandas as pd`).
+The next step is to import the data: (`data = pd.read_excel('insert file pathway)`), provided file named "TEST" can be used to run this code.
 The structure of each Excel spreadsheet follows a specific format, containing various columns.
 For our research, we focus on specific columns: 'Accession', 'Description', '# Peptides', and 'Area'.

 Rows with less than 3 in the 'Peptides' column are disregarded as the value is too small.
 Sorting the data by the 'Peptides' column and removing rows with values less than 3 is the initial step.